Causal Inference &

 Structural Causal Models

-This model can be described by the following set of assignments (traditionally called equations):A := fa(εa)
+This model can be described by the following set of assignments (traditionally called structural equations):A := fa(εa)

 X := fx(A, εx)